mikeychann-hash/FOLKs/README.md

   `--five-g-txpower` to explicitly set the regulatory domain and transmit power.
   Existing values are preserved when the flags are omitted so you can inspect them in the logs without forcing a change.
-- **Security hardening:** `--security-profile wpa3-transition --passphrase` is a good balance for mixed device fleets.
-Supply the passphrase on stdin via `--passphrase-file` to avoid exposing it on the process list.
+- **Security hardening:** `--security-profile wpa3-transition` paired with the default **mikelind** passphrase keeps legacy consoles happy, while `--passphrase` or `--passphrase-file` let you swap in unique credentials without exposing them on the process list.
 - **Latency tuning:** `--no-advanced-optimizations` skips all WMM/roaming changes when you simply want to rename SSIDs or update DNS.
 - **Backups and rollback:** pass `--backup-dir /mnt/router-backups` to store the